 5 Tips For Achieving Your Healthy Resolutions

-It’s said that to be selfless, you must be selfish.
-Before you can be truly available for other people physically, mentally and emotionally, you have to ensure that you are in a position to do so.
+It has been said that to be selfless, you must be selfish.
+Before you can be truly available for the people around you physically, mentally and emotionally, you have to ensure that you are in a position to do so.

-To accelerate your goals, we’ve prepared these five nutritional hacks to help you achieve your nutrition resolutions.
+To accelerate your goals, we’ve prepared these five nutritional hacks that will help you achieve your nutrition resolutions.

 One of the best ways to keep yourself healthy is to get into the habit of keeping yourself properly hydrated.

-Humans are about 60 to 70 per cent water by composition.
+The human body is about 60 to 70 per cent water by composition.
 We need water to help us digest food, detoxify our skin, carry nutrients to the brain and organs for better cognitive and physical function, and more.
-Unlike soda, water helps manage body weight and reduce caloric intake throughout the day.
+Unlike soda, water can help manage body weight and reduce caloric intake throughout the day.

 Many foods in our diet can be filled with sodium, and too much salt can raise your blood pressure, as sodium draws water from the body to the veins, leaving your body vulnerable to dehydration.
 Dehydration can lead to unclear thinking, mood changes, digestive issues and other health issues.

-Although the water-intake requirements can vary depending on your current health and age, guidelines suggests at least two litres per day, which is about eight tall glasses.
+Although the water-intake requirements can vary depending on your current health and age, the general guideline is to aim for at least two litres per day, which is about eight tall glasses.
 To make things convenient, try carrying around a reusable bottle you can drink from throughout the day.
-Infuse your water with fruit and herbs like berries and mint for a tasty and refreshing option!
+Infusing your water with fruit and herbs like berries and mint are tasty and refreshing options, too!

-The winter cold creates a number of challenges, such as dry skin and a slower metabolism.
-On frigid nights, multifaceted nutrition is key.
-This brings us to coconut oil.
+The winter cold brings with it a number of challenges, such as dry skin and a slower metabolism.
+On frigid nights, multifaceted nutrition is key, which brings us to coconut oil.

 You’ve probably heard about the wonders of coconut oil from your friends or family.
-Clinical studies show that coconut oil can reduce a number of heart disease factors within the body, help improve digestion through antibacterial properties, improve HDL cholesterol and lower LDL cholesterol.
-All that and it can also works as a topical moisturizer.
+Clinical studies have shown that coconut oil can reduce a number of heart disease factors within the body help improve digestion through antibacterial properties, improve HDL cholesterol and lower LDL cholesterol, and even be used as a topical moisturizer.

-Coconut oil is also easily found on shelves — click here to find your nearest Vita Health location
+Coconut oil is also easily found on shelves — click here to find your nearest CHFA Member health food store.

-Diets high in processed foods and sugar may promote bacterial overgrowth.
-This negatively affects the digestive tract and impacts the body’s ability to digest and absorb nutrients.
-Food breaks down in the stomach and absorbed from the small intestine.
+Diets high in processed foods and sugar have been known to promote bacterial overgrowth, which can negatively affect the digestive tract and impact the body’s ability to digest and absorb nutrients as food is broken down in the stomach and absorbed from the small intestine.